From marketing strategy to marketing plan - your complete guide

 Review and update your ideal customer profile

-Look at your best customers and identify what makes them profitable and fun to work with.
-Confirm that the ideal customer profile and buyer personas established last year, are still accurate.
+The goal is to attract new customers that are like the best ones you already have.
+Look at your existing customers and identify what makes them profitable, loyal, engaging, and fun to work with.
+Confirm that the ideal customer profile and marketing personas established last year, are still accurate.

-- Your SWOT analysis is complete and it’s brutally honest - painful, but worthless if you aren’t
+- Your SWOT and TOWS analysis are done and you've been brutally honest - painful, but worthless if you aren’t

-- And, you’ve established that any changes to your customer demographic will be reflected in your new marketing strategy
+- You’ve established that any changes to your customer demographic will be reflected in your new marketing strategy

 Now let’s go crazy!
 Or, in industry terms, let’s start planning.